Tree-lined low-rise housing in the Upper Thomson and Springleaf area

 How does Upper Thomson compare to Bukit Timah?

-Both are dog-friendly green-belt neighbourhoods.
+Both are leafy green-belt neighbourhoods with strong trail access.
 Bukit Timah has older, more prestigious housing and Bukit Timah Nature Reserve.
 Upper Thomson is more affordable, more recently developed, and has direct TEL access.
-For renters under S$3,000/month with a dog, Upper Thomson is usually the better fit.
+For renters under S$3,000/month who want green space at the doorstep, Upper Thomson is usually the better fit.
+(Pet note: The Meadow House at Springleaf doesn’t currently accept dogs - check the property list for dog-friendly Coliva options.)